1saeedsalehi/rtl-assignment/README.md

 # Trade-offs and expansion points

-Since this service is for testing purposes, the items related to the real-world solution are not fully observed.
+Since this service is for testing purposes, the items related to the real-world solution are not fully observed. some of my personal preference in a real-world scenarios are listed below:
-My personal preference in a real-world service is to use `Hangfire` to manage background jobs and handle exceptions in database updates.
+ - Use `Hangfire`  to manage background jobs
+ - Handle all scenarios when updating the data
+ - Use a prdocution-ready database instead of `Sqlite`
+ - Integrate with redis for cache

 ⚠️ I've provided a simpler solution which stores data on `MemoryCache`